 The “In Christ” page discusses this unity.
 It concludes that Christ is the Vehicle through which we are saved.
 He “gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father” (Gal.
 1:4).
 Without Christ, there would not have been any rescue.

 2:19-20 use death and new life as metaphors to explain the radical change in Paul’s life.
 He previously lived subject to the Law, but he has now “died to the Law” (2:19).
 He was “crucified with Christ” (2:20).
 “Christ lives in me; and the life which I now live … I live by faith in the Son of God”.

 Paul also uses the metaphor “died to the Law” in Romans 7:4, where it is explained as:

 “released from the Law … so that we serve in newness of the Spirit and not in oldness of the letter” (7:6).

-To die to the Law therefore means not to have to serve the “in oldness of the letter”.
-In other words, obedience to the Law is no longer required.
-This is consistent with the veiled implications in the two preceding verses that the Law is no longer applicable.
-Both the references to Christ as “a minister of sin” and the reference to something which Paul “destroyed” (2:18) are interpreted above as referring to the fact that Gentile Christians do not have to obey the Law of Moses.
+To die to the Law, therefore, means not to have to serve the “in oldness of the letter”.
+In other words, strict obedience to the Law is no longer required.
+This is consistent with the entire trust of Galatians, namely that Gentile Christians do not have to be circumcised.
+It is also confirmed by veiled implications in the two preceding verses that the Law is no longer applicable:

-Paul died “through the Law” to the law.
-This means that the Law itself predicted the death of the Law, and is a point that Paul often makes to support his teachings:
+“Through the Law,” Paul died to the law.
+This means that the Law itself predicted the death of the Law.
+This is a point that Paul often makes to support his teachings: